 Orders of protections often come up in the context of divorce or paternity cases and can protect children of the parties, as well.
 If you are experiencing abuse or threats of violence at the hands of a spouse, partner, or loved one, you may wish to consult a family lawyer for advice about your options.

-Orders of protection are court orders that threaten severe legal consequences to individuals who are committing acts of domestic abuse, sexual assault, and stalking against specific persons.
-Individuals are eligible to file for an order of protection if they have a particular relationship with their alleged abusers.
+Orders of protection are court orders that threaten severe legal consequences to those who commit acts of domestic abuse, sexual assault, and stalking against specific persons, and individuals are eligible to file for an order of protection if they have a particular relationship with their alleged abusers.
 Under Tennessee Code Annotated § 36-3-601, these relationships include adults or minors who are:

 These individuals may file for an order of protection against others if they are in these relationships, and one or more of the following types of abuse has occurred: